con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	chen po] em.; chen por NyiGyu
 >> 	gdugs] em.; dugs NyiGyu

-Sharing one large umbrella with all beings,
+Sharing one large umbrella with the world,
 His *maṇḍala* being love and empathy,
-The glorious lotus lord of the dance,[^105-1]
+The lotus lord of dance,[^105-1] most glorious,
-Omnipresent with his jewel parasol, (105)
+Pervading with his precious parasol, (105)

 [^105-1]: Padmanarteśvara, a name commonly associated with Lokeśvara.